acttos/acttos.github.io/_posts/2016-12-22-Design-Pattern-Of-Facade.md

 ========== ERROR ==========
 ```

-Maybe you could't understand the codes above, because these codes are just part of Java project `Design Pattern`, you can see the completed codes [[ Here ]](https://github.com/acttos/DesignPattern){:target="_blank"}
+Maybe you could't understand the codes above clearly, because these codes are just part of Java project `Design Pattern` or my poor English can not bring my real idears in heart.
+Fortunately, You can find the completed codes [[ Here ]](https://github.com/acttos/DesignPattern){:target="_blank"}, and figure it out by your self.

 ## 3.Thanks for visiting.

+Good day and see you later!